Electromagnetism for Teachers - PHYS9130

 The assessment for the course is:

 30% lab reports: You will carry out experiments using common high school lab equipment.
-You will adapt one of these for use with a class of high school students.

 20% online quizzes: These will ensure you remain up to date and can use some important concepts to answer questions.